Execute a Free Hawaii Warrant Search (Step-by-Step Guidance)

 If a record cannot be found online through the state judiciary’s websites, searchers may consider searching at a local level to check active warrant status and whether anyone is subject to arrest in Hawaii.

-Obtain Warrant Information in Hawaii at the County & Municipal Levels
+Obtain Warrant Information in HI at the County & Municipal Levels

 Hawaii police departments and island counties occasionally release their lists of persons with outstanding warrants.
 Citizens may stay informed and vigilant by visiting their local police department’s website from time to time.